monte-mahlum/monte-mahlum.github.io/_pages/projects.md

 [Laplace's Demons](https://devpost.com/software/laplace-s-demons)

-To be honest, I don't really know why my friend and I chose to partake in this endeavor.
-It was certainly a period of great bonding and learning, but I feel a bit bittersweet about the whole thing because I value my sleep.
+Certainly a period of great bonding and learning, but I do remember feeling tired for five days after this competition.
 Nonetheless, it was a semi-rewarding, messy, thrilling journey that I would probably venture into again.